guiklink/portfolio/_projects/3-Twig.md

 **Rise to Stand:** When the system stops getting an input to walk, the next step will be made so both legs are aligned, then the ragdoll will raise its hips to the same height from where it started moving.

 ## Step 5: Moving the Arms
-During walking the movement of the arms is fairly simple.
-Using the same state machine of the foot a discrete pre-configured inpulse is added on the oposite direction that the force is added on the feet.
-For example, at the state "Left Step" an inpulse is added on the right arm to the front and on the left arm to the back.
+Moving the arms for walking in theory is very simple, a torque is added on the shoulder joint and elbow joint as soon as the opposite step is given.
+Still, a lots of constants needs to be properly calibrated, the initial amount of torque needs to be adjusted according to different types of ragdolls and different walking speeds.
+A mathematical function actuating as a spring damping gives the arm a more natural oscillating behavior.
+The amount and damping frequency of this function also can be customized to different ragdoll models.

 # Next Steps